Focus of research

 Synthetic fluid inclusions

 High-pressure-temperature fluids are sampled during the experiment in the form of microscopic-sized fluid droplets enclosed in quartz.
-These form by the healing of fluid filled fractures in the quartz, which are generated by thermal shock during the experiment after equilibrium between the various fluid and solid phases have been achieved.
+These form by the healing of fluid filled fractures in the quartz, which are generated by thermal shock during the experiment after equilibrium between the various fluid and solid phases have been attained.
 These fluid inclusions later can be analyzed by LA-ICPMS, Raman and FTIR spectroscopy.
-Solubility studies are complemented by in-situ spectroscopic investigation and computational chemistry calculations to determine the speciation of volatile and metallic elements.
+Solubility studies are complemented by thermodynamic modeling and computational chemistry calculations to determine the speciation of volatile and metallic elements.

 Classical phase equilibrium experiments